AndiOliverIon/borg/README.md

-# 🧠 BORG — Bash Orchestrator for Reliable GitOps
+# 🧠 BORG — Backup Orchestrator for Reliable Groundwork

 BORG is a modular automation shell designed to manage SQL Server Docker containers and automate backup/restore workflows using robust scripting practices.